ronja-tutorials/ronja-tutorials.github.io/_posts/2018-08-18-stencil-buffers.md

 ```

 ## Writing to the Stencil Buffer

 To make real use from our shader which reads from the stencil buffer, we'll write a second one which reads from it.
 This second shader will not write to the screen itself and will render before the first shader, so we make sure the stencil buffer already has the correct values written to it when we read from it.

-For this shader we start with the shader from the [properties tutorial]({{ site.baseurl }}{% post_url 2018-03-22-properties %}) because it's so simple and we don't need much.
+For this shader we start with a basic unlit shader, like in [the basics](/basics.html) because it's so simple and we don't need much.
 For it to not render to the screen at all and just manipulate the stencil buffer we'll add a few other small detail to it though.

 First we let the fragment shader just return 0, because we don't care about the return value anyways.
 Then we set the blending to `Zero One`, which means that the the color that is returned by the shader will be completely ignored and the color that was rendered before will be preserved completely.
 Another change to make the shader not render is that we'll tell it to not write to the Z buffer.
 Otherwise it would occlude objects behind it and because we want to see other things though the surface we don't want that at all.
 And the last change is to ensure the material renders before the materials which might read from the stencil buffer: We change the queue from `geometry` to `geomety-1` which puts it earlier in the render queue.